Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 Since the styling and images are available within the app (thanks to the use of the inbuilt sqlite database), they will always be visible while in development.
 Thus, it is ONLY the live deployed site that needs to connect to S3

-1. Add relevant `if` statement: "if there is a vairable called USE_AWS in the environment, then connect to AWS"
+1. Add relevant `if` statement: "if there is a variable called USE_AWS in the environment, then connect to AWS"

 	```
 	if 'USE_AWS' in os.environ:
     	# Bucket config
     	AWS_STORAGE_BUCKET_NAME = 'name-of-your-app'
-    	AWS_S3_REGION_NAME = '(the region choen when setting up AWS)'
+    	AWS_S3_REGION_NAME = '(the region chosen when setting up AWS)'
     	AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID')
     	AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
 	```